Logo

 Factors that Affect Ledger and Available Balance

 Available balance is the money that you have at any given time during the day.
-Ledger and available balance have many factors that may affect them, including:
+Ledger and available balance have many factors that may affect them, including the following:

 How to Monitor Ledger and Available Balance